Jacobm1857/Jacobm1857/README.md

 Feel free to add a commit message if you would like in the space provided.
 It should just be a short description of what you did.
 Then click "Commit Changes".
 Your resume is now on GitHub!

 ##### Step 3.
 Host your Resume and Add a Jekyll Theme
 Adding a Jekyll theme is a great way to add some flare to your resume.
 The following instructions will describe how exactly to add a theme using GitHub's theme chooser.

+**WARNING:** Some Jekyll themes are not formatted to handle tables.
+If you use tables in your resume, preview your theme before you send out your link, as the table may be broken.

 Step 1: navigate to the settings tab of your repository.
 This tab is located near the top of the screen, a little right of center.
 Click on it once you've located it.